Land's End: History

 In 1769, the antiquarian William Borlase wrote:

 Of this time we are to understand what Edward I. says (Sheringham. p.
 129.) that Britain, Wales, and Cornwall, were the portion of Belinus, elder son of Dunwallo, and that that part of the Island, afterwards called England, was divided in three shares, viz.
 Britain, which reached from the Tweed, Westward, as far as the river Ex; Wales inclosed by the rivers Severn, and Dee; and Cornwall from the river Ex to the Land's-End.

 Tourists have been visiting Land's End for over three hundred years.
 In 1649, an early visitor was the poet John Taylor, who was hoping to find subscribers for his new book Wanderings to see the Wonders of the West.
 In 1878 people left Penzance by horse-drawn vehicles from outside the Queens and Union hotels and travelled via St Buryan and Treen, to see the Logan Rock.
 There was a short stop to look at Porthcurno and the Eastern Telegraph Company followed by refreshments at the First and Last Inn in Sennen.
 They then headed for Land's End, often on foot or horse, because of the uneven and muddy lanes.
 Over one hundred people could be at Land's End at any one time.
 At Carn Kez, the First and Last Inn owned a small house which looked after the horses while visitors roamed the cliffs.
 The house at Carn Kez developed into the present hotel.
 The earliest part of the house was damaged by the Luftwaffe when a plane returning from a raid on Cardiff jettisoned its remaining bombs.
 53 fisherman were injured or killed.
 In the build-up to D-Day American troops were billeted in the hotel leaving the building in a bad state.

 Land's End was owned by a Cornish family until 1982, when it was sold to David Goldstone.
 In 1987, Peter de Savary outbid the National Trust to purchase Land's End for almost £7 million from David Goldstone.
 He had two new buildings erected and much of the present theme park development was instigated by him.
 He sold both Land's End and John o' Groats to businessman Graham Ferguson Lacey in 1991.
 The current owners purchased Land's End in 1996 and formed a company named Heritage Great Britain PLC.
 Attractions at the theme park include children's playgrounds and recorded music.
 Twice a week in August, Land's End hosts 'Magic in the Skies', a night-time firework spectacular with music by British composer Christopher Bond and narrated by actress Miriam Margolyes.
 Within the complex is the Land's End Hotel.

+On 6 May 1985, four schoolchildren died in what is known as the Land's End disaster.

 In May 2012, Land's End received worldwide publicity as the starting point of the 2012 Summer Olympics torch relay.